ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

 ### All numbers are integers unless precision is not important

 Most numbers need to be precise, rounding due to using a floating point (64-bit IEEE754, or 32-bit IEEE754) can lead to unexpected errors.
-There are two options:
+There are two allowed options:

 * represent the number in some exponent (e.g. in cm instead of m), this is required with a monetary amount (see previous rule),
 * represent the precise number as a string.

 The first option is preferred.
-However, for larger numbers (JSON does not support number above 2^52), the second option must be selected.
+However, for larger numbers (JSON does not support numbers above 2^52), the second option MUST be selected.

 There are few exceptions to this rule.
 Here is the list of known and allowed exceptions:

 * WGS84 coordinates

-See also the list of supported field types: <https://developers.google.com/discovery/v1/type-format>.
+* Rates or ratios that have a value between `0.0` and `1.0`.

-TODO: copy the list from google to our own docs
+See also the list of supported field types: [documentation-requirements.md](#field-types).

 ### Binary field values

-See also the list of supported field types: <https://developers.google.com/discovery/v1/type-format>.
+See the list of supported field types: [documentation-requirements.md](#field-types).

 Errors